Explore

 Class B

 Class B Devices open scheduled receive windows for receiving downlink messages.
 They enable use cases such as controlling actuators, switches and machines via broadcast (control of all actuators via downlink) or via multicast (control of a group of actuators via downlink), as well as messaging.
+In general, a downlink message can be recieved by a class B device in less than a minute.

 Class C

 These devices extend Class B by keeping the receive windows open unless they are transmitting, This allows for low-latency communication but is more energy consuming than Class B devices.
+In general, a downlink message can be recieved by a class C device in less than a second.